{{flagHref}}

 Surface Treatments

-Techniques such as anodising or carburising
+Techniques like anodising or carburising

 Aerospace components, tools

-For further information, please visit Stanford Advanced Materials (SAM).
+For more information, please check Stanford Advanced Materials (SAM).

 Frequently Asked Questions

-Why is oxidation resistance important in materials?
+Why is oxidation resistance important?

 How does temperature affect oxidation?